YSanchezAraujo/rsa-DNNs-fMRI/README.md

 # RSA between deepnets and fMRI data from the sherlock dataset

-502b project of Yoel Sanchez-Arraujo and Jorge Yanar
+502b project of Yoel Sanchez Arraujo and Jorge Yanar

 ## TODO